anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter01.rst

 About the Kubernetes Reference Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This document includes the requirements and deployment details of the Kubernetes-based Reference Implementation (RI2).
-This RI will conform to the architecture specification as defined in the `Kubernetes Based Reference Architecture (RA2) <../../../ref_arch/kubernetes/README.md>`__, including alignment with the principles and requirements of the `Reference Model <../../../ref_model/README.md>`__.
+This RI will conform to the architecture specification as defined in the :doc:`Reference Architecture 2 <ref_arch/kubernetes/chapters/chapter01>`, including alignment with the principles and requirements of the :doc:`Reference Model <ref_model/chapters/chapter01>`.

 The RI will be used as follows: